GiulianoDiGiuseppe/AgentForFileCommands/README.md

 # AgentForFileCommands

-LLM File System Agent: A Python server that enables an LLM-based agent to execute command-line operations on the file system via a REST API.
+LLM File System Agent: A Python server that enables an LLM-based agent to perform operations on files and folders through a REST API.

 ## Guide to Clone and Activate a Project with Poetry